 Convergence is a process of collecting the topological information or updating the information for the other routers through the implemented routing protocol.
 Convergence occurs when the router is transitioned from either to forwarding or blocking states, and it prevents data forwarding at that instant.

 The main issue with convergence is the time it takes to update information in a device.
-Slow convergence can cause the inconsistent routing table and routing loops.
+Slow convergence can result in inconsistent routing table and routing loops.
 Routing loops forms when routing information is not updated or the when the information propagated throughout the network is wrong.

 Split horizons and route poisoning is the solution to the routing loop problem.
 Split horizon enforces a rule which prevents the information form sending back to the source from which it was received.
 In route poisoning, when any network goes down its router simulates the network as 16 in the table entry (which is unreachable or infinite as only 15 hops are allowed).
 Ultimately this results in spreading the poisoned route information to all the routes in the segment.

-RIP disadvantage is that it is inefficient on large networks or on networks where a large number of routers are installed.
+RIP disadvantage is that it is inefficient on large networks or on networks where a large number of routers are instated.

 - Update timer defines how frequent a router will send out routing table update, and its default value is 30 seconds.